All Products

 timeout = 60

-logger.info("run command,invoke-id:%s" % invoke_id)
+logger.info("run command, invoke_id: %s" % invoke_id)

-invoke_result = wait_invoke_finished_get_out(invoke_id,10,5)
+invoke_result = wait_invoke_finished_get_out(invoke_id, 10, 5)

-for ins_id,res in invoke_result.items():
+for ins_id, res in invoke_result.items():

-# Restart the instances.
+# Restart all instances

 reboot_instances(ins_ids)